vehka/fx_distortion/README.md

 # fx_distortion

-A distortion effect for the Norns fx mod
+Distortion effect ported from the pedalboard script by 21echoes for the Norns `fx` framework.
+Norns fx framework by sixolet.